mattpe/wbma/docs/w2-login.md

       );
    ...
    ```

-1. Now wee need send the values from FormTextInputs to the API
+1. Now we need to send the values from FormTextInputs to the API
    * study [this article about forms and hooks](https://medium.com/@geeky_writer_/using-react-hooks-to-create-awesome-forms-6f846a4ce57)
       * especially 'Creating Custom Hooks' and 'Connecting the Hook to the Form
       * note that article is React (HTML) but we are coding React Native, for example the [events](https://facebook.github.io/react-native/docs/textinput#onchangetext) are different.
 1. To get text from the form to local state, create folder 'hooks' and add 'LoginHooks.js' there
-   * LoginHooks.js:
+   * _LoginHooks.js_:

    ```jsx harmony
    import {useState} from 'react';

    const useSignUpForm = () => {
      const [inputs, setInputs] = useState({});
      const handleUsernameChange = (text) => {